bbauska/HTML5-Basics/README.md

 <h3>Q. What is the purpose of meta tags?</h3>

-The META elements can be used to include name/value pairs describing properties of the HTML document, such as author, expiry date, a list of keywords, document author etc.
+<p>The META elements can be used to include name/value pairs describing properties of the HTML
+document, such as author, expiry date, a list of keywords, document author etc.</p>

 ```html
 <!DOCTYPE html>